elsiedown/sei-project-4-he/README.md

 ```

 * I started looking at adding in an additional filter option - using a multi-select checkbox to filter the properties by type.
 However due to time-constraints and happy that the search option was a sufficient option for our MVP, I was not able to finalise the functionality of this.
+This is something that I am keen to work on now that I have finished the course.

-* I also focussed lots of my time on the different forms - for example the register a property form.
+* I also built out the different forms - for example the register a property form.
 An interesting part of this was adding the different property types which best described that property.
 For this bit, I used react-select.
-Below is the code snipped for the function I set up to handle the multi-select options chosen on the form.
+Below is the code snippet for the function I set up to handle the multi-select options chosen on the form.

 ```
  const handleMultiSelectChange = (selected, name) => {